Anymatix/ComfyUI_portable/README.md

 1. Downloads and installs Miniforge (a minimal Conda distribution)
 2. Installs all required Python packages from `requirements.txt`
 3. Clones the ComfyUI repository and custom nodes
-4. Performs a minimal cleanup to optimize size while preserving functionality
+4. Optionally performs a minimal cleanup to optimize size (disabled by default to ensure full functionality)

 ## Platform-Specific Library Handling